Seidler-Lab/nwxpl/README.md

 ## How to use the pipeline

-1. Clone this repo onto your cluster of choice
+1. Clone this repo onto your cluster of choice.
 2. The `template` directory has template NWChem input files, filestrcutures, and a template job or sbatch file.
 3. Modify the basis of your chosen element using the `basisfiles` directory.
 4. Move all your structure files (in the form of `.xyz` files) to `ScriptedCalculations/input_xyz/`